-- Synthesis of novel monomers and small molecule building blocks: Expertise in small molecule organic synthesis and characterization.
+- Synthesis of novel monomers and small molecule building blocks: Expertise in small organic molecule synthesis and characterization.

 The synthetic capabilities are complemented by extensive analytical resources for rigorous characterization of materials produced by CNMS staff and our user community.
 Additional capabilities applicable to polymeric materials (scanning probes, electron microscopy, Raman spectroscopy, etc.) are available in other groups within the CNMS or as shared resources at ORNL.

 Multiple SEC systems are available for molecular weight characterization in a variety of media (organic, aqueous) and temperatures.
 All systems are equipped with multidetector systems that include light scattering for absolute molecular weight determination.

 - Temperature Gradient Interaction Chromatography (TGIC)